iPlumb3r/Th3Sr1b3Pr0j3ct/README.md

 IMPORTANT NOTE
 ==
 This project in in "Stand-By" mode ...
-.. but thank to <a href="https://github.com/iPlumb3r/KeepLink">KeepLink</a>, the specification effort could (re-)start soon, just because of the model flexibility of this tool
+.. but thanks to <a href="https://github.com/iPlumb3r/KeepLink">KeepLink</a>, the specification effort could (re-)start soon, just because of the model flexibility of this tool

 Resources
 -